 In most cases, interrogatories are the first step in the discovery process.
 An interrogatory is a list of detailed questions that are sent to the opposing party or a related party concerning details of the case.
 In a car accident lawsuit, the interrogatories often form the framework for any additional discovery requests.
 These questions could help determine answers regarding medical costs and treatment, lost income, and shed light on disputed facts in the case.
 Our experienced West Chester car accident lawyers understand the importance of both drafting appropriate and applicable questions as well as responding to interrogatories.

 If the evidence collected appears to present an overwhelming case, for either side, a motion for summary judgment could be filed.
 If our office believes the evidence clearly supports your claims and justifies compensation, we will request that the judge decided the case without a jury trial.
 On the other hand, if the defendant believes the evidence shows that you could not prevail at trial, they will request a judgment in their favor.

 Settling or Going to Trial After a Filing a Pennsylvania Car Accident Lawsuit

 At any point during the lawsuit process, a plaintiff could be offered a settlement.
 Many times, an initially low settlement offer will be significantly increased as the process moves towards an actual trial.
-Our knowledgeable Pennsylvania car crash lawyer will help you weight the settlement offer against the quality of evidence we have collected and the potential value of your claim.
+Our knowledgeable Allentown car crash lawyer will help you weigh the settlement offer against the quality of evidence we have collected and the potential value of your claim.
 Sometimes, if the evidence is ambiguous, taking the offer is the best decision.
 However, if the offer is low and your case is strong, we will advise taking your lawsuit to trial.
-The attorneys at the Reiff Law Firm have your best interests in mind.
+The Montgomery County auto accident attorneys at the Reiff Law Firm have your best interests in mind.

 Call Our Pennsylvania Car Accident Attorney for a Free Consultation